PayelGanguly96/Product-Recommendation-System/README.md

 # Product-Recommendation-System
-A recommendation system that predicts top items for customers based on ratings
+A recommendation system that predicts top items for customers based on style shuffle ratings of the online fashion service Stitch Fix.

 ## Dataset
 The dataset consists of Style Shuffle ratings from users on items.
 Users rate items in (multiple)